British Bus Companies

 This is a major independent bus operator in Devon with several services operated in conjunction with the local council and Dartmoor National Park Authority as well as others being provided on a commercial basis.
 This is worth a look if visiting places such as Newton Abbot (their main base), Okehampton, Teignmouth, Paignton and Brixham.

 This Rotala-owned operator has expanded from their West Midlands base and that shows in their website.
-Not is the Northwest of England included, but the network now serves Derbyshire, Leicestershire, Shropshire, Staffordshire and Surrey as well as pre-existing haunts in Warwickshire, West Midlands and Warwickshire.
+Not only is the Northwest of England included, but the network now serves Derbyshire, Leicestershire, Shropshire, Staffordshire and Surrey as well as pre-existing haunts in Warwickshire, West Midlands and Warwickshire.
 So far, the network is confined to England and the website offers travel news, timetable information and online ticket sales too.

 This is yet another private hire operator that has branched into running bus services and these serve places such as Auchterarder, Crieff, Perth and Stirling.
 Most of the routes are school services, but there are a few that should interest other travellers.
 The one between Stirling and Auchterarder passes along the north of the Ochil Hills and that is sending my mind wondering about another hike through their extent.

 This operation only came to my notice through an article in Buses magazine and connects Dundee with both Edinburgh and Glasgow using electric coaches.
-There are numerous stops along both of those routes, though this is a book-ahead service and no a hop-on one.
+There are numerous stops along both of those routes, though this is a book-ahead service and not a hop-on one.
 There appears to be a focus on comfort too with some services getting booked out while others may be available up to ten minutes prior to departure.
 The innovation is an interesting one, so this is an operation to watch, since intercity coach travel may not appear all that compatible with the use of electric vehicles.

 For far too long, the First strategy was to cut costs in the pursuit of profitability with service frequencies and bus quality suffering along the way.
 That has been changing in recent years though there also has been a period of selling off companies in places like Wigan, Chester and even London, there is an attempt at reinvigorating local companies with First’s operations in Somerset getting rebranded as Buses of Somerset.
 Around Taunton, liveries are in green and there scarcely is a mention of the First name anyway.
 More of that is needed along with continued investment in new vehicles for First to transform travel in the right way.
 It’s long overdue.